kiwanacollins/Spell-Caster/.github/instructions/instructions.instructions.md

-# Copilot Instructions for Spell Caster Platform
+# Copilot Instructions for Your Spell Caster Platform

 ## Project Overview

-This is a spiritual healing and spell casting platform with an **ancient, magical, and mysterious aesthetic**.
+This is a spiritual healing and spell casting platform called "Your Spell Caster" with an **ancient, magical, and mysterious aesthetic**.
 The design should evoke grimoires, medieval manuscripts, and mystical artifacts—NOT modern web design trends.

 ## Core Design Philosophy